CSCfi/mscr-docs/docs/mscr/functional-overview.md

 ## Authentication and authorization

-The user must be able to register/login using either the internal user database or EOSC AAI service.
+The user must be able to register/login using either the internal user database or External AAI service.Currently MSCR is integrated with B2Access Production AAI.Integrating with a well-connected federation ensures that users can easily access the MSCR regardless of their home organisation.

 ## API tokens